 For more product information visit the Mitsubishi Motors consumer website in Japan

-News source, photos and videos courtesy Mitsubishi Motors Corp.
+News source and photos courtesy of Mitsubishi Motors Corp.

 Vehicle features and specifications for Japan market models are subject to change without notice.

 Story (commentary) © 2019 CarNichiWa.com